Jewish Federation of Metropolitan Detroit & The Jewish Fund

 3. Respect for Grantee Expertise

-- Respect professional judgment of grant partners
+- Respect professional judgement of grant partners

 4. Geographic Focus and Community Impact